Homemade Thin Mints (Vegan, Gluten Free)

 - Vegan Chocolate Chips: Use dairy-free chocolate chips to keep this recipe vegan.

-How To Make Homemade Thin Mints
+How to Make Homemade Thin Mints

-- Make the Dough: In a large bowl, whisk together the almond flour, cornstarch, cocoa powder, and salt.
-Stir in the maple syrup, melted coconut oil, and peppermint extract until a sticky dough forms.
-If the dough is too wet, add more almond flour, one tablespoon at a time, until it is soft and slightly sticky but not overly wet.
+- Mix the dough: Mix until a sticky dough forms.
+If the dough is too wet, add more almond flour, one tablespoon at a time, until it is soft and slightly sticky but not too dry.
+If the dough is too dry, add a little water, one teaspoon at a time, until it is soft and slightly sticky but not overly wet.

-- Chill the Dough: Shape the dough into a disc, wrap it in plastic wrap, and freeze for at least 30 minutes to firm up.
+- Chill the dough: Shape the dough into a disc, wrap it in plastic wrap, and freeze for at least 30 minutes to firm up.

 - Bake: Preheat the oven to 350°F and line a baking sheet with parchment paper.
 Place the tray of cookies in the freezer while the oven heats.
 Bake the cookies for 10-12 minutes.
 Remove them from the oven and let them rest on the baking sheet for at least 15 minutes, or until completely cooled.
 Since we’re using almond flour, the cookies will feel soft at first but will firm up as they cool!

-If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below letting me know how you liked it!
-This helps others find my recipes.
-I appreciate your support, as always. xo, Megan
+If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below.
+Don’t forget to tag me on Instagram so I can see your creations!

-Homemade Thin Mints (vegan & gluten free)
+Homemade Thin Mints (Vegan, Gluten-Free)

 Ingredients